Örebro University Junior Faculty Bylaws

 2. The Junior Faculty aims to promote a greater academic environment for and support career development of junior researchers.
 It provides a platform for networking and interdisciplinary collaboration and represents the interests of junior researchers, which is in the interest of the entire university.

 3. To be eligible as a member of the JF you have to hold a PhD and be employed at or affiliated with ORU.
-If you have had both a docentship and a permanent position for more than one year, you are not eligible to be a JF member.
+You are not eligible to be a JF member if you have had (1) both a docentship and a permanent position for more than one year, or (2) a docentship for more than two years.
+Every JF member should notify the JF board as soon as they are no longer eligible.

 4. All JF events/activities are for JF members only unless otherwise stated.

 5. The JF board consists of a chair, vice chair, and one representative from each faculty.
 The board is able to have a quorum when at least half of the representatives are present and the chair or vice chair is present amongst them.
 The chair and vice chair are compensated 10% and the representatives are compensated 5% of their worktime for their involvement in the board.
 The board meets on an as-needed basis but at least once per term.

 6. The JF board oversees all JF activities but appoints working groups to carry out various tasks.
 The board has the authority to override the decisions of the working groups.